ansible/ansible-lint/README.md

                         lint/lib/ansiblelint/rules'] in addition to any extra
                         rules directories specified with -r.
-There is no need to specify this if no -r flags are used -t TAGS               only check rules tagged with these values -T                    list all the tags
+There is no need to specify this if no -r flags are used -t TAGS               only check rules whose id/tags match these values -T                    list all the tags
   -x SKIP_LIST          only check rules whose id/tags do not match these
                         values